 The earth is a closed system; matter can never be removed or created.
 Instead, matter moves across the earth in cycles called biogeochemical cycles.
 These basic cycles are essential for supporting life on Earth, but when they are disrupted, it can cause matter to get “stuck” or move too quickly between stages.

-Human Impacts on the Phosphorus Cycle🙌
+Human Impacts on the Carbon Cycle 🙌

 After we discovered that we can use fossil fuels for industrial processes, we have been extracting them way too fast.
 The rate at which carbon is being deposited back into the ground through sedimentation is much slower than the rate at which we are extracting fossil fuels.
 This means that two things will happen: we will eventually run out of fossil fuels, and we are putting way more carbon in the atmosphere than we are supposed to have, which is causing global climate change.

 Another way that humans disrupt the carbon cycle is through deforestation.
 Since there are fewer plants to absorb the carbon in the atmosphere, there is even more carbon that is stuck in the atmosphere, which further exacerbates global warming.

 🎥 To learn more about the carbon cycle, watch this stream.